Titanium: Occurrence

 Titanium is contained in meteorites, and it has been detected in the Sun and in M-type stars (the coolest type) with a surface temperature of 3200 °C. Rocks brought back from the Moon during the Apollo 17 mission are composed of 12.1% TiO2.
-Native titanium (pure metallic) is very rare.
+Native titanium is only found in rocks that have been exposed to pressures between roughly 2.8 to 4.0 gigapascal on Earth, but it has been identified in nanocrystals on the Moon.